-Scholarship applications for Semester 1, 2022 are now open.
+Scholarship applications for Semester 1, 2022 are now closed.

 The Scott Williams Foundation Business Teaching Scholarship aims to support USC Master of Teaching students, with genuine need of support, who plan to teach business studies at secondary school or in a similar environment.